JulienPascal/thesis/README.md

 ## Administrative duties

 * Fill in the form ["BORDEREAU DE SOUTENANCE DE THESE DE DOCTORAT"](https://github.com/JulienPascal/thesis/blob/master/admin/bordereau_soutenance_these_maj_janvier_2018%20(11).rtf) and send it to the Ecole Doctorale.
-You should do it at least 3 weeks before the thesis defense:
+You should do it at **least 3 weeks before the thesis defense**:

 	"A FOURNIR OBLIGATOIREMENT EN 1 EXEMPLAIRE PAPIER ET EN VERSION ELECTRONIQUE WORD (.doc ou .rtf) TROIS SEMAINES AVANT LA SOUTENANCE"

+## Help wanted

+**Pull requests welcome!** Do not hesitate to update the thesis template and the list of administrative duties as they become obsolete and new ones are added.